mluizvitor/es-theme-elementerial/README.md

 All [videogame and computer system logos](./assets/logos/) used are the property of their respective Developers/Producers/Distributors/Licensors.

-Some logo were reused fom [Carbon](https://github.com/RetroPie/es-theme-carbon/) and [Art Book](https://github.com/anthonycaccese/es-theme-art-book-3-2) themes.
+Some logos were taken from [Dan Patrick's set](https://archive.org/details/console-logos-professionally-redrawn-plus-official-versions).
+(Thanks for the great work).

 Some [fonts](./assets/fonts/) are licensed under Apache 2.0 and SIL Open Font License.